DanielKocan/EasyMatchmaking/Docs/Documentation.md

 ### Important: Add Test Users to Sandbox

-**By default, EOS Sandboxes are private!** You must add testers manually:
+**By default, EOS Sandboxes are private!** You must add testers (other users/their account) manually:

 1. In Epic Developer Portal -> Your Product -> Sandbox Settings
 2. Go to **Members** or **Permissions** tab